 Only a Gigabit Ethernet network connection with Power-over-Ethernet (PoE) support is required for the Model 5421 to provide a powerful resource in a variety of Dante applications.
 Front- and back-panel LEDs provide operating status indications.
 The Studio Technologies' STcontroller software application allows personnel to view and configure key operating parameters.
-The unit's lightweight tabletop enclosure can be used stand-alone or mounted in one space (1U) of a standard 19-inch rack enclosure with an optional rack-mount installation kit.
+The unit's lightweight tabletop enclosure can be used stand-alone or mounted in one space (1U) of a standard 19-inch rack enclosure or into a panel cutout or wall surface using an optional installation kit.
 To meet the latest interoperability standard the Model 5421's Dante implementation meets the requirements of AES67 as well as supporting the Dante Domain Manager (DDM) application.
 Using DDM, compliance with ST 2110-30 may be possible.

 The Model 5421 provides one 16-channel audio engine which can be configured to provide from one to four "virtual" intercom circuits.
 The term "audio engine" was selected to describe a set of audio input, processing, routing, and output resources that can be configured to support specific intercom requirements.
 Unlike general-purpose Dante digital matrix devices, the Model 5421 is optimized to allow direct support for theater, small broadcast, and general intercom applications.

 Configuration and Functionality